davidmungai/spark/README.md

 Beware of deprecated methods in spark >2.* so if you use it you cannot access structured streaming.

-1)Brew Coffee , Lots of it
+- Brew Coffee , Lots of it
-2)install java
+- install java
-3) install kafka
+- install kafka
-4) install spark
+- install spark
-5) install pyspark
+- install pyspark
-6) start kafka
+- start kafka
-7) start spark
+- start spark
-8) proceed to spark conf folder
+- proceed to spark conf folder
     - copy log.properties.default to log.properties
-    - remove INFO with WARN (This one really pissed me off , logs kept streaming and I couldnt find my outputs) 9)create a python folder
+    - remove INFO with WARN (This one really pissed me off , logs kept streaming and I couldnt find my outputs)
+- create a python folder
-10)add the py_spark.py and save
+- add the py_spark.py and save
-11)Ensure you have netcat installed then run nc -l 9999 12)use spark_submit found in /spark_installation_path/bin/spark_submit
+- Ensure you have netcat installed then run nc -l 9999
+- use spark_submit found in /spark_installation_path/bin/spark_submit
     - use the following command  /spark_installation_path/bin/spark_submit  /python_script_job_path/spark_job.py localhost 9999

  ## Output